 Key Words: Vitamin D, osteoporosis, positional vertigo

-Objectives: Benign Paroxysmal Positional Vertigo (BPPV) is a common type of vertigo caused by the peripheral vestibular system.
+OBJECTIVE: Benign paroxysmal positional vertigo (BPPV) is a common type of vertigo caused by the peripheral vestibular system.
 The majority of cases are accepted as idiopathic.
-Calcium metabolism also plays a primary role in the synthesis/absorption of otoconia made of calcium carbonate, and so might be an etiological factor in the onset of BPPV.
-In our study we aimed to investigate the role of osteoporosis and vitamin D in the etiology of BPPV by comparing BPPV patients to hospital-based controls.
+Calcium metabolism also plays a primary role in the synthesis/absorption of otoconia made of calcium carbonate and thus might be an etiological factor in the onset of BPPV.
+In this study, we aimed to investigate the role of osteoporosis and vitamin D in the etiology of BPPV by comparing BPPV patients with hospital-based controls.

-Methods: This is a case-control study comparing prevalance of osteoporosis and vitamin D deficiency in 78 BPPV patients and 78 hospital-based controls.
+MATERIALS and METHODS: This is a case-control study comparing the prevalence of osteoporosis and vitamin D deficiency in 78 BPPV patients and 78 hospital-based controls.
 The mean T-scores and serum vitamin D levels were compared.
-The risk factors of osteoporosis, physical activity, diabetes mellitus, body mass index and blood pressure were all compared in between groups.
-In order to avoid selection bias groups were also stratified as subgroups according to age, gender, and menopausal status.
+The risk factors of osteoporosis, physical activity, diabetes mellitus, body mass index, and blood pressure were all compared between the groups.
+To avoid selection bias, the groups were stratified as subgroups according to age, sex, and menopausal status.

-Results: In our study, the rates of osteoporosis and vitamin D deficiency detected in BPPV patients were reasonably high.
+RESULTS: In this study, the rates of osteoporosis and vitamin D deficiency detected in BPPV patients were reasonably high.
 But there was no significant difference in mean T-scores and vitamin D levels, osteoporosis, and vitamin D deficiency prevalence between the BPPV group and controls.

-Conclusion: The prevalence of osteoporosis and vitamin D deficiency is reasonably high in the general population.
-Unlike the general tendencies in the literature, our study suggests that osteoporosis and vitamin D deficiency are not risk factors for BPPV; the coexistence of BPPV with osteoporosis and vitamin D deficiency is incidental.
+CONCLUSION: The prevalence of osteoporosis and vitamin D deficiency is reasonably high in the general population.
+Unlike the general tendencies in the literature, our study suggests that osteoporosis and vitamin D deficiency are not risk factors for BPPV; we conclude that the coexistence of BPPV with osteoporosis and vitamin D deficiency is coincidental.